Table of Contents

 Moving furniture requires strength and patience.
 It helps if you have some equipment like a dolly and moving straps.
 It also helps if you can convince friends to lend a hand.
 You may need to bribe them with a beer, home-cooked meal or even cash.
 But bribing friends is still cheaper than hiring professionals.
 If you plan to do it all on your own or with your spouse, you may soon discover that you aren’t up to the challenge.

 You Aren’t a Moving Professional

 There’s a reason people pay for professional moving companies.
-They work fast, they are strong, and they take apart or dissemble furniture all day long.
-They know a few tricks about how to safely pack breakable items like dishes, picture frames, and keepsakes.
-They also know what size box to use for different items, so the boxes don’t get too heavy.
+They work fast, they are strong and they take apart or disassemble furniture all day long.
+They know a few tricks about how to safely pack breakable items like dishes, picture frames and keepsakes.
+They also know what size box to use for different items so that the boxes don’t get too heavy.
 And watching them selectively load a truck is like watching a game of Tetris.
 Yes, you may be able to learn some of these things by reading articles online or through basic trial and error.
 But that’s a risk you take when you move yourself.

 Now that you know the pros and cons of PPMs, you should be able to decide which style of move is best for you and your family.

 - You can move on your timeline.